styled-components/styled-components-website/sections/api/typescript.md

 }
 ```

 `DefaultTheme` is being used as an interface of `props.theme` out of the box.
-By default the interface `DefaultTheme` is empty so that’s why we need to extend it.
+By default the interface `DefaultTheme` is empty so that's why we need to extend it.

 ### Create a theme